OpenBfS/UncertRadio/README.md

 - [ ] create an automatic building and upload system for Windows binaries

+- [ ] update the function parser to a potentially faster version

 - [ ] refactor the logging system (there are still unopened files)

 - [ ] provide linux binaries (as AppImage or Flatpak?)